sharetribe/flex-docs/src/docs/operator-guides/edit-seo-and-social-tags/index.md

 display your marketplace.
 Google, for example, uses your SEO metatags to populate their search results page.

-Each content page built with Pages has the following meta tags:
+## Edit your meta tags

+Within each Page edit settings, you can navigate to the SEO & Social tab in order to alter that Page's meta tags.
+You can edit the following meta
+tags:

 - Page title: This tag determines what is displayed in the browsers window and search engines search result titles.
-- Page description: Sets the Description metadata.
-Search engines might use this tag to give more information about your page in their results page.
+- Page description: Search engines might use this tag's content to give more information about your page in their search results page.
 - Page title for social media: The page title used specifically when your site is shared in social media.
 - Page description for social media: The page description used